min69u/Reforestation/README.md

-## Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
-Because there’s a Shortstop in between!
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.